XiangyuShen/quick-notes/README.md

 # QuickNote App

-A simple note-taking application that uses browser local storage for persistence.
+A simple note-taking React application that uses browser local storage for persistence.

 Deployed at https://xshen-quicknotes.netlify.app/.